First Eucharist for Youth

 For more information contact Marya Wallace at 949-495-4126 or e-mail firstname.lastname@example.org.

 The Sacrament of Reconciliation and Penance is a reminder and an experience of the reality that “God loves us no matter what”.
 We all sin which is an offense against God and hurts our relationship with him.
 Reconciliation is a change of heart, which restores unity with both God and the people of God.
 It is one of the greatest graces that we can receive again and again in our life.
 Reconciliation renews the soul, completely unburdens it, leaving it without the debts of the past, accepted in love and equipped with new strength.
 The Sacrament of Reconciliation allows us to experience the unconditional love and mercy of God, our Father.

 References:YouCat, Our Sunday Visitor, “Catholic Parent Know How.”

 First Reconciliation for Youth

 First Reconciliation is an Initiation Sacrament that is celebrated after a child, (ages 0-6 years old), is baptized and before First Eucharist.
-Youths are enrolled in Faith Formation classes or enrolled in a Catholic School.
+Youth are enrolled in Faith Formation classes or enrolled in a Catholic School.
 Parents are involved at home with user-friendly First Reconciliation preparation materials.
-Occastional Parent sessions are required and family gatherings are offered throughout the faith formation experience.
+Occasional parent sessions are required and family gatherings are offered throughout the faith formation experience.